filipelsilva/dotfiles-public/README.md

 ### screenrc

 Just a basic config to support 256 colors.
-Honestly, this file was just the excuse I made to try out screen, in the case I someday need to use it.
+Honestly, this file was just the excuse I made to try out screen, in case I someday need to use it.

 ### vimrc